 All persons over the age of 18 wishing to move into their chosen property must complete a reference form and be named on the Tenancy Agreement.
 References will be undertaken, for which a charge is payable by you.
 The referencing agent will contact your employer/accountant and current/previous landlord.
 A credit check will also be carried out.

-As an indication of your commitment to renting the property, and in consideration for the landlord not actively marketing the property pending the result of the credit checks, a payment of £300.00 is required.
+As an indication of your commitment to renting the property, and in consideration for the landlord not actively marketing the property pending the result of the credit checks, a one week hold fee is required.
 This will be accounted for as a credit in your move in balance invoice.

-Please note that if your references are unsatisfactory to us or the landlord, or fail due to undisclosed/falsified information, or you withdraw from renting the property then the payment of £300.00 is non-refundable.
-Should the landlord withdraw from letting the property (other than for the reasons aforementioned) the payment of £300.00 will be refunded in full.
+Please note that if your references are unsatisfactory to us or the landlord, or fail due to undisclosed/falsified information, or you withdraw from renting the property then the one week holding fee is non-refundable.
+Should the landlord withdraw from letting the property (other than for the reasons aforementioned) the one week holding fee will be refunded in full.
 The reference fee is non-refundable once the referencing procedure has commenced.